Preethi Nair's Incredible Story

-Her latest speech is about the importance of individuality and she incorporates her observations of diversity, inclusion and equality along the way.
+Her latest speech is about the importance of individuality and she expertly incorporates her observations on diversity, equity and inclusion along the way.

-When Preethi was a 7-year-old, she had two main ambitions in life:
+When Preethi was seven years old, she had two main ambitions in life:

 - To be blonde